phac-nml/irida/doc/user/user/analysis-visualizations/index.md

 IRIDA has a set of integrated visualization tools that allow for a more thorough analyses of pipeline results.

-### Advanced SNVPhyl Line List Visualization
+### Phylogenetic Tree Visualization

-Phylogenetic trees created by the SNVPhyl Analysis Pipeline can be combined with metadata from the samples to display the metadata beside the tree leaves.
+Phylogenetic trees created by the SNVPhyl Analysis Pipeline are combined with metadata from the samples in the analysis to display the metadata beside the tree leaves.

 ![Tree](images/plain_tree.png)